 This volume looks at Klein's work in relation to the field of education, tracing her theories of mental life through to problems of self/other relations.
 Deborah Britzman makes the case for Klein’s continued relevance to education and pedagogical practice.
 She analyses Klein’s theory of symbolization, and the shift from concrete thinking to greater freedom of mind.
 She considers several important questions, including why learning is an emotional situation, and what Klein’s model of the self can offer to theory and practice in contemporary education.

 Bronstein, C. (ed.)
 2001.
 Kleinian Theory: a contemporary perspective.
 Whurr Publishers.

-This book consists of 13 chapters each based on a lecture given as part of the Master course at the Psychoanalysis Unit of University College London.
+This book consists of 13 chapters, each based on a lecture given as part of the Masters course in the Psychoanalysis Unit of University College London.
 It gives a picture of Kleinian thought today as seen by a number of psychoanalysts and covers such subjects as phantasy, the paranoid-schizoid and depressive positions, envy, projective identification, symbolization and transference.
 Find out about translations

 Budd, S. and Rusbridger, R. (eds.)
 2005.
 Introducing Psychoanalysis: Essential Themes and Topics.
 Routledge.